Apuroksiczek/Ships/decisions.md

 - Simple clear user interaface.
 - Application frontend written in BEM methodology.
 - Using the SCSS preprocessor for CSS.
+- The application is intended only for desktops.
 - Using the principles like KISS or DRY.